thock321/CyborgCipher/README.md

 A program that can encrypt and decrypt text based on a cipher.

-Only ASCII characters with values 32 (inclusive) to 127 (exclusive) are supported.
+All ASCII characters, except control codes, are supported.

+Please note that this program is only guarunteed to run on Windows 10 machines.

 ## Getting Started